 (٣٤) وَاذْكُرْنَ مَا يُتْلَىٰ فِي بُيُوتِكُنَّ مِنْ آيَاتِ اللَّهِ وَالْحِكْمَةِ إِنَّ اللَّهَ كَانَ لَطِيفًا خَبِيرًا

-The Use of Wa
+The Use of Wa ( وَ )

-But this is not entirely correct, because while wa ( وَ ) as a prefix is typically used to separate mutually exclusive categories, it can also be used to emphasize a subset of a category Such that, the broader category is mentioned first, then a subset of the category is mentioned second.
-The first example of the use of wa ( وَ ) in this style can be seen in the following verse regarding what God taught Jesus.
+But this is not correct because while “wa” ( وَ ) as a prefix is typically used to separate mutually exclusive categories, it can also be used to emphasize a subset of a category Such that the broader category is mentioned first, then a subset of the category is mentioned second.
+There are many examples of this in the Quran, but for the sake of the topic, we will limit the examples to ones regarding scripture.

 [3:48] He will teach him the scripture, and the wisdom, and the Torah, and the Gospel.